tvisha-ag/memory-management-simulator/README.md

 ## 6. Academic Context
 This research project serves as a practical implementation of concepts discussed in **Silberschatz’s Operating System Concepts (Chapter 9)**, providing a data-driven perspective on memory management trade-offs and heap stability.

----
-*Created as part of a Research Portfolio for the IIT Hyderabad SURE Internship application.*